jrs0/hbr_models/testing.md

 ### Blood test results table: `pathology_blood`

 This table contains blood test results.

-Columns, SQL Server types, and descriptions:
+Columns, SQL Server types, and descriptions are given below:

 * `subject`, nvarchar(30), nullable: contains a string in the form `bristol_<NUM>`, where `<NUM>` is a positive integer not larger than 50000.
 * `laboratory_department`, nvarchar(30), nullable: always NULL in this synthetic data.
 * `order_name`, nvarchar(100), nullable: top-level test category, capitalised (e.g. "FULL BLOOD COUNT").
 Does not contain nulls.